rubiefawn/remedy/shimmer.md

 The paralyzed status represents an inability to move.

 - A paralyzed creature cannot move, speak, or regain stamina.
-- A paralyzed creature automatically fails evasion checks unless the attacker rolls disaster.
+- A paralyzed creature automatically fails Strength and Agility-based checks unless the other party rolls disaster.

 ## 🗻 Petrified